Updated December 2024

 To practice medicine, all anesthesiologists (as do all doctors) must be licensed by the state where they intend to practice.
 Requirements vary by state.

 - The Florida Board of Medicine requires anyone practicing medicine in the state to hold a valid Florida medical license.
 Most applicants need to have graduated from an approved medical school, completed at least 1 year of approved residency training, and passed all parts of a national examination (National Board of Medical Examiners [NBME], Federation of State Medical Boards [FLEX], or USMLE).
-The Florida board has designated the use of the USMLE.
-In Florida, there is no limit on the amount of time or number of attempts to complete the USMLE.
-An applicant for licensure taking the USMLE first used in 1994 must achieve a weighted score of no less than 75 on each step to be eligible for licensure in Florida, according to state statute.
-Applicants who began taking an exam for licensure before 1994 can use a combination of the NBME and FLEX exams.
 There are continuing education requirements for license renewal.

 Certification